markdist/markdist.github.com/services.md

 The Supply Chain Management team is in place to better manage stock by:

-* Frequent stock rotation of 10.6 times per year
+* Frequent stock rotation of over 10 times per year
 * Reducing stock levels to a calculated optimum
 * Avoiding out of stock situations in spite of the large number of SKUs and suppliers
-* Keeping stock levels at 1.5 times the sales volume in the lead time
+* Keeping stock levels at 150% of the sales volume in the lead time

 They also handle custom clearance, and excise processing for excise goods.